ccwang002/ccwang002.github.io/content/pages/about.md

 Hi, I'm Liang Bo Wang (王亮博).
 Most people call me 亮亮 (Liang-liang, or liang<sup>2</sup>).

-I'm studying Bioinformatics for my master's degree in National Taiwan University.
-I'll become a graduate student in Washington University in St. Louis by 2016 Fall.
+I'm a Bioinformatics Ph.D student in Washington University in St. Louis.
 My previous interns include Microsoft Research Asia (MSRA) and [Pinkoi].
-I live in Taipei, Taiwan.
+I grew up in Taipei, Taiwan.

 My CV is [here](/CV.pdf) (a PDF file).

-### Research
-My research topic is network analysis of cancer genetics.
-You can find more about my research at its [specific page][research].

-### Coding
+### Programming (communities)
-I'm active in Taipei Python and R meetups.
-Also I like to give talks.
+Before studying in St. Louis, I was active in Taipei Python and R meetups and enjoyed giving talks.
 The full talk list is [here][talks].

 I speak fluent Python (especially 3.x) and R. My daily research relies on Python scientific computing stack, such as Numpy, pandas, Jupyter(IPython), matplotlib, and Cython.
 For statistics, I use R more frequently and communicate between Python and R using rpy2.